Ailrk-sArchives/old-home/notes/2020-07-22-pcomb-typeclass.md

 ```
 It's really just a reader that transform current state to the next one, and the actual state is the parameter of runState.
 So essentially State encapsulate all the computation involves with the state `s` in to a monad where the state is passed as parameter by default.

-##### 4. Some intuitions about typeclasses for Parser?
-Like what does they do?
-Functor:
-    simply apply a funciton to parsed result.
-    You can use it to make a slightly different parser based on an existed one.
-Applicative:
-    pure construct a Parser with the given result regardless what the state is.
-    (<*>) just like how applicative work for List, but replacingf the state along the way.
-Monad:
-    Again, like applicative, it works like List monad.
-MonadPlus:
-    mplus means concat the result of two parser into one list.
-    identity is a parser that return an empty list.
-Alternative
-    an empty list is regard as the failure case.

-##### 5. Conclusion about typeclasses with context
-If a typeclass holds some context, it might has higher kind.
-For example, Monad is `* -> *`
-When you have the same typeclass for different types:

-The abstract notion of the typeclass will not change.
-Namely the typeclass will always works according to its type signature.
-For a functor the notion is to apply (a -> b) into the value in the functorial context.
-No matter what structure the context has, this goal will always be achieved.

-On the other hand, what will happen in the context during the computation depends on types.
-For Parser Functor it will replace the old state with a new one, while for a Maybe functor will return Some or None value based on what value the function is applied to.

-Different typeclasses for the same type usually have similar effect.
-Functor, Applicative, Monad for State all substitute old state with the new one.
-Similarly those typeclasses for Maybe all return Nothing if a value is absent.

-It's a pretty rough intuition, I might need to learn some Cat theory?
+##### What is context?
+It's a very sloppy note with bunch of heuristics.
+I already modified this text once but still doesn't seem quite right.
+Maybe the only way to know it better is to learn some type theory.
+When doing `Functors` or `Monad` people talks about context without good examples.
+First to denote a context with type system you need higher kinded type.
+With a type `f a` of kind `* -> *` you can have `f` as a type operator with a type parameter `a`, or a type indexed by `a`.
+And when you are defining things like functor you define `fmap :: (a -> b) -> f a -> f b`, which in type level you are saying there exists a `fmap` implementation for this higher kinded type that if you pass `a -> b` and a value of this type it will gives you `f b` back.
+These are all denoted at type level, so no real context involved so far.
+But when you are defining the `fmap` in term level, you can bring some meaning of the context.
+For instance, if you have `Maybe a`, the value of type `Maybe a` can be `Just a` or `Nothing.` It's the present of `Maybe` in type system make it possible, or `Maybe` attached more meaning to `a`.
+Another example `State s a`.
+At type level you can think it as value with type `a` surrounded by `State s`.
+In definition `runState :: s -> (a, s)` is what really defines the `context`.
+It's a function reads a value s with type `s`, and return the value `a` and a new state.
+While executing `runState` the context will always exists along a, which is the point of state (pass the state implicitly).

-##### 6. Some intuition about parser combinator in general
+##### Parser combinator
-Each parser is a function.
-You can make more complicated parsers based on simpler one by combining one parser function to another.
-In haskell some of this combination mechanics can be regard as functionalities provided by typeclasses.
-For instance, Alternative is a very good choice for implement option combinator, you can just implement that.
+- Each parser is a function.
+- You can make more complicated parsers based on simpler one by combining one parser function to another.
+- In Haskell some of combinators can be achieve by implementing some typeclass.
+For instance, Alternative can be option combinator since they have the same type.

-##### 7. How many parser combinators are there?
+##### Common combinators
 item: parse for any character.
 sequence: parse one thing, then parse another thing. (can be thought as monad >>)
 option: parse either one or another. (alternative <|>)
 some: like regex +
 many: like regex *
 oneOf: parse if the string match one of the element
 chianl: for parsing left recursive grammar
 These are some basic combinators.

-##### 8. Rough process of Parsec?
+##### Parsec
+Everybody use library to write parser.
-    Define Tokens with Tok.LanguageDef () // a record of all token definitions.
+- Define Tokens with Tok.LanguageDef () // a record of all token definitions.
-    Define lexers `Tok.TokenParser ()`
+- Define lexers `Tok.TokenParser ()`
-    Define your AST
+- Define your AST
-    Parse from token into AST
+- Parse from token into AST
-    Eval or codeGen depends on what you want to do
+- Eval or codeGen depends on what you want to do